 Cut the Cuban bread in half and then again in half lengthwise.
 Transfer the bread to a baking sheet pan.
 Slathered both sides with butter.
 Sprinkle both sides with Kosher salt and fresh ground black pepper.
 Bake for 7 to 10 minutes or until a light golden brown.
 Once the bread comes out of the oven spread one side of each half with the remaining pesto.
 Next, add the arugula, the sliced pork, then the bacon, heirloom tomatoes, red onion, and finally the sliced Fontina cheese.
 Place the top on and slice in half on the bias.

-The ultimate Roasted Pesto Pork Sandwiches served with my Rosemary And Garlic Potato Wedges.
+There you have it, my Roasted Pesto Pork Sandwiches with my Rosemary And Garlic Potato Wedges.